Skip to content

 Beinn Chaorach — common questions

-Beinn Chaorach is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 585m of ascent and takes most walkers 3-6 hours.
-Terrain: Luss-style cropped turf above 400m gives reliable, fast going at all but the wettest times of year.
+On the OutdoorSCOT scale, Beinn Chaorach comes in at 3/5 — moderately challenging.
+Expect roughly 13km and 585m of ascent on the usual route — 3-6 hours for most parties.
+Underfoot: Luss-style cropped turf above 400m gives reliable, fast going at all but the wettest times of year.

 Where do I park for Beinn Chaorach?